 NOTE8b: The term RM-REGISTERED state corresponds to the term 5GMM-REGISTERED mode used in TS 24.501 [35].

+Roaming Hub: A type of Roaming Intermediary that provides a set of services to client PLMNs to facilitate the deployment and the operation of roaming and interworking services; as defined by GSMA.

 Routing Indicator: An indicator defined in TS 23.003 [19] that can be used for AUSF or UDM selection.

+Roaming Intermediary: an entity that provides roaming related services.

 Scheme Output: the output of a public key protection scheme used for SUPI protection.

 security anchor function: The function SEAF that serves in the serving network as the anchor for security in 5G.